dhruvildave/uast4j/README.md

 A tool for transliterating and typing Sanskrit in the easiest computer, language, and human-friendly way

-To install this program, you will need to install [Java 17 or above](https://adoptium.net/temurin/releases/)
+To install this program, you will need to install [Java 20](https://adoptium.net/temurin/releases/)

 After that, just run